 New Zealand adults who mostly smoke manufactured cigarettes

-By gender and age group, year ended June 2019, % of adults (within group) who smoke
+By gender and neighbourhood deprivation, year ended June 2019, % of adults (within group) who smoke

 All results presented in this data are weighted so that they are representative of the total population of adults 15+ and children aged 0–14 years (or a smaller subset where specified).

 The dataset includes unadjusted prevalence figures for most indicators, estimated number of people, and 95% confidence intervals.

 Indicators are provided by age group, gender, ethnic group (total response ethnicity, ie where people who belong to more than one ethnic group are counted once in each of the ethnic groups they identify with) and neighbourhood deprivation (area-based measure of socioeconomic position or deprivation, NZDep2013).
 Quintile 1 represents the 20 percent of areas with the lowest levels of deprivation and quintile 5 represents the 20 percent of areas with the highest level of deprivation.

 The question about sexual identity was asked using a computer-assisted self-interview (CASI).
 It was not asked of respondents who were completing the interview with cognitive or language assistance from a family member/caregiver/friend.
 This was to ensure that no-one other than the interviewer/professional translator could hear the answers.
 However, there's still a chance that some respondents may not feel comfortable to answer truthfully.